saralangaz/genai-rag-poc/README.md

      - Enter the user query or upload documents using the provided file upload button.
      - Click `Submit` to process the request.

-   - **ID Request Retrieval**:
-     - Enter a valid request ID that was generated from a previous request.
-     - Click `Retrieve` to fetch the processed data associated with the request ID.

 3. Review the Output:
    - The interface will display the processed data in JSON format.